JOALYS PARIS

 Introduction

 A single natural ruby stone can command higher prices per carat than almost any other gemstone on earth.
-We've seen stones in our sourcing trips to Sri Lanka and Madagascar that stopped buyers cold, not because of the price tag, but because of that unmistakable glow.
+We've seen stones on our sourcing trips to Sri Lanka and Madagascar that stopped buyers cold, not because of the price tag, but because of that unmistakable glow.
 Yet the market is full of synthetics, undisclosed treatments, and outright fakes.

 This guide covers everything you need: how to spot a real ruby, how grading works, where the best stones come from, and what you should actually pay.